Anchor English

 • A 'Suggested' document - This shows all the changes we have made to the original document.
 All insertions and deletions are clearly marked.

-• A 'Changed' document - This is the final document with all the editing changes implemented, ready for immediate use.
+• A 'Changed' document - This is the final document with all the editing changes implemented.
+This is ready for use, provided all the questions raised in the comments (see below) have been answered.

 ORIGINAL